JDempe/WanderList/README.md

 ## Technologies Used

 * bcrypt v5.1.0 - Password hashing and encryption for enhanced security;
-*  connect-session-sequelize v7.1.6 - Integration of session management with Sequelize for persistent session storage;
+*  connect-session-sequelize v7.1.6 - Integration of session management with Sequelize for persistent session storage.
 *  dotenv v16.0.3 - Loading environment variables from a .env file;
 *  express v4.18.2 - Web application framework for building server-side applications;
 *  express-handlebars - Templating engine for rendering dynamic HTML templates;